NKeithW/NKeithW/README.md

 ---

-### 🌱 I’m currently learning: CSS
+### 🌱 I’m currently learning: Koltin
-### 🔭 I’m currently working on a 1.20.2 Java minecraft client.
+### 🔭 I’m currently working on finding my brain cells to learn.
-### 🤔 I’m looking for help with said 1.20.2 Java minecraft client.
 ### Fun Facts: I am a Pixel Super Fan as well as I was a US Beta tester for the Nothing Phone 1.
 ### https://g.dev/nkeithw
 ---